The final scene is likely to be hard to digest, and that’s why I’m sharing some of my thoughts on the story.

 To solve this issue we must examine how Banana Fish mirrors the story Ash told Eiji about before his final battle against Arthur: “The Snows of Kilimanjaro.”

-This short story functions as an analogy for Ash’s path towards freedom because every step he takes to beat Dino will lead him to climb higher to the top of the hill.
+This short story functions as an analogy for Ash’s path toward freedom because every step he takes to beat Dino will lead him to climb higher to the top of the hill.

-After he has reached his goal and has a consequence for his actions which prevent him from going down.
-An odd interpretation, however, asks: Is Ash either a leopard or human?
+He has reached his goal and has a consequence for his actions, which prevents him from going down.
+An odd interpretation, however, asks: Is Ash either a leopard or a human?

 As viewers, we’re in the position of deciding whether Ash truly is a leopard or a human.
 I believe that the majority of us agree with Eiji’s viewpoint that Ash was a victim and a human being who deserves an opportunity to get a second chance.

 However, in the eyes of Ash, the world was a beast and leopard who didn’t merit redemption.
 In many works from American writing which Banana Fish references, “The Snows of Kilimanjaro” is the only one that Ash can talk about because it’s how he thinks about his life.